Oldmanpitsa54/LagerverwaltungAufgabe/README.md

 Future propositions to improve the project:
 -Implementaion of a buisness layer
 -Implementation of running unit tests
--Extesion of UnitOfWork functionality with other methods regarding operations with data -Coverage of other parts of DataAccess layer -Implementation of user interface
+-Modify a database structure to provide a connection between tables and logical constrains delcared by requirements -Extesion of UnitOfWork functionality with other methods regarding operations with data -Coverage of other parts of DataAccess layer -Implementation of user interface